kbridson/rails-demos-and-deets-2021-test/demo-dev-env.md

         sudo service postgresql start
         ```

-        For Windows/WSL users, the `postgresql` service will generally stay on, but you may sometimes discover that it has been halted.
-(We're not always sure why this happens.)
+        For Windows/WSL users, the `postgresql` service will generally stay on, but you may sometimes discover that it has been halted (e.g., rebooting Windows may cause the service to halt).
 To restart the service, simply rerun the above command.
 If in doubt, you can check the status of the service by running this command:

         ```bash
         sudo service postgresql status